-Anne Hollands
+Anne Hollonds

-The National Children’s Commissioner monitors policy and legislation to ensure that the human rights of children are protected and promoted, and provides advice to government.
+Anne recently concluded her term as Australia’s National Children’s Commissioner, a role based at the Australian Human Rights Commission.
+This role monitors policy and legislation to ensure that the human rights of children are protected and promoted, and provides advice to governments.

 As a psychologist Anne has worked extensively in frontline practice, including in child protection; domestic, family and sexual violence; mental health; child and family counselling; parenting education; and family law counselling.
+Anne currently contributes to several expert advisory groups and boards.

 Dylan Cliff